gordasgdc/Multi-Use-Home-Server-Project/README.md

 #issue this command to find the IP  of the default gateway
 ip route | grep 'default'
 ```
 The IP returned will be the defualt gateway, and can be accessible from a browser.
 Simply type the default gateway into your browser and you will be redirected to the your routers page.
-NoIP has a great guide to portforward **https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/**
+NoIP has a great guide to portforward: *https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/*

 <a name="NGINX"></a>
 # 3. NGINX Web Server